chasemp/sup/README.md

     /home/yourname/.sup.ini

-default section
+default section options

     localnet  - define ip's to treat as 'local'.  this is pattern matching not IP strict. remotemon - define the default poller to use for nonlocal resources localmon - define the default poller to use for local resources

 Examples: